-In 2017, the Company began a further \$4.0 million exploration program at Christie Lake.
-As at December 31, 2017, UEX had completed the exploration work component of the 2017 Christie Lake earn-in commitment, with an approximate \$3.0 million carried over to the 2018 exploration work commitment.
+In 2017, the Company completed a \$4.0 million exploration program at Christie Lake.
+In 2018, the Company started a \$1.5 million exploration program at Christie Lake and as at March 31, 2018, UEX had completed the exploration work component of the 2017 Christie Lake earn-in commitment, with an approximate \$4.1 million carried over to the 2018 exploration work commitment.